NativeScript/docs-v7/docs/core-concepts/android-runtime/advanced-topics/extend-application-activity.md

     >This modification is required by the native platform; it basically tells Android that your custom `Application` class will be used as the main entry point of the application.

-4. In order to build the project with [webpack bundling](../../../performance-optimizations/bundling-with-webpack.md) and [optimizations](../../../performance-optimizations/bundling-with-webpack.md#optimizations), the extended Android application should be added as an [entry](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/demo/AngularApp/webpack.config.js#L71) to the `webpack.config.js` file.
+4. In order to build the app with [webpack](../../../performance-optimizations/bundling-with-webpack.md), the extended Android application should be added as an [entry](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/demo/AngularApp/webpack.config.js#L71) to the `webpack.config.js` file.

     ```javascript
         entry: {